Variational Image Feature Extraction for the Event Horizon Telescope: Applying to Additional Simulated Image Reconstructions

 \subsection{Double Gaussian}

 Here we consider a source composed of a compact double with two circular Gaussian components.
 Each Gaussian has an FWHM of $20\,\muas$.
 One of the Gaussians is placed at the origin and has a flux of $0.27\rm Jy$, which we will call the NW component.
 The other Gaussian is at $\Delta\rm{RA} = 30\muas$ and $\Delta\rm{DEC} = -12\muas$ and has a flux of $0.33\rm Jy$ and will be called the SE component.
-This type of source could arise when looking at AGN using VLBI images, such as the recent 3c 279 results \citep{3c279EHT}.
+This type of source could arise when looking at AGN using VLBI images, such as the recent 3C~279 results \citep{3c279EHT}.

-To extract the reconstruction's compact components, we used a filter with three asymmetric Gaussian components and constant background.
+To extract the reconstruction's compact components, we used a template with three asymmetric Gaussian components and constant background.
 Two of the Gaussian components were allowed to be arbitrary, while the third Gaussian component was forced to be large ($r_0 > 15\,\muas$).
-The reason for the third Gaussian was there tended to be a region of additional flux around the two dominant Gaussian components in the image reconstructions.
-This diffuse flux can be seen in the top middle panel of \autoref{fig:non_ring_res}.
-If we didn't include this third component, we found that the Gaussian components tended to be quite large to soak up the extra flux.
+The reason for the third Gaussian was there tended to be a region of additional emission around the two dominant Gaussian components in the image reconstructions.
+This diffuse emission can be seen in the top middle panel of \autoref{fig:non_ring_res}.
+If we didn't include this third component, we found that the Gaussian components tended to be quite large to soak up the extra emission.

 \VIDA's results for the double Gaussian are shown in \autoref{fig:dbl_marg}.
-Overall the size of each Gaussian, their separation, and flux ratio are reliably recovered.
-The asymmetry, $\tau$, is larger than zero, but this is to be expected since the algorithm can only add asymmetry to the Gaussian components.
+Overall the on-sky size of each Gaussian, their separation, and flux ratio are contained in the support of the distribution.
+However, there do exist biases in the results, such as the FWHM of the Gaussian being biased low\footnote{Note that the FWHM of the Gaussian's is related to the hyperparameters of the top set.}.
+Additionally, the ellipticity $\tau$, is larger than zero; however, this is to be expected as asymmetry can only be added to the images.

-On April 6, we see that the asymmetry appears to be bimodal, and the parameter uncertainties are greater than the other days.
-This uncertainty was unexpected, given the relatively good EHT coverage on April 6.
-The origin of the discrepancy is a subset ($10-15\%$) of image reconstructions on that day that exhibit an additional bright Gaussian feature.
-If we remove these reconstructions, we find that the results on April 6 are consistent with the other days.
+For the simulated EHT sampling from April 6, we see that the ellipticity appears to be bimodal, and the parameter uncertainties are greater than the other days.
+This uncertainty was unexpected given the relatively good EHT coverage on April 6.
+After analyzing the image reconstructions we deemed this not to be due to \VIDA.
+Instead, a subset ($10-15\%$) of image reconstructions on April 6 that exhibit a third bright Gaussian feature.
+If we remove these reconstructions, we find that the results for the simulated April 6 coverage are consistent with the other days.